 NOAA Fisheries reminds General category participants that when the fishery reopens December 1, 2017, the bluefin tuna General category daily retention limit will be one large, medium, or giant bluefin tuna (measuring 73” or greater) per vessel per day/trip.

 Who is affected?

 This action applies to vessels permitted in the commercial Atlantic tunas General category and the HMS Charter/Headboat category while fishing commercially.
 NOAA fisheries will continue to monitor the BFT fisheries closely.
-Dealers are required to submit landing reports within 24 hours of a dealer receiving BFT.
+Dealers are required to submit landing reports within 24 hours of a dealer receiving bluefin tuna.
 Late reporting by dealers compromises NOAA Fisheries’ ability to timely implement actions such as quota and retention limit adjustment, as well as closures, and may result in enforcement actions.
-Additionally, and separate from the dealer reporting requirement, General and HMS Charter/Headboat category vessel owners are required to report the catch of all BFT retained or discarded dead within 24 hours of the landing(s) or end of each trip, by accessing the HMS permits page. or by using the HMS Catch Reporting App.
+Additionally, General and HMS Charter/Headboat category vessel owners are required to report the catch of all BFT retained or discarded dead within 24 hours of the landing(s) or end of each trip, by accessing the HMS permits page. or by using the HMS Catch Reporting App.
 Depending on fishing effort and catch rates, NOAA Fisheries may determine that additional adjustment or closure is necessary to ensure available subquotas are not exceeded or to enhance scientific data collection from, and fishing opportunities in, all geographic areas.

-This notice is a courtesy to BFT fishery permit holders to help keep you informed about the fishery.
-For additional information, call (978) 281-9260, or go to the HMS permits page.
+For more information, call (978) 281-9260, or go to the HMS permits page.
 Official notice of Federal fishery actions is made through filing such notice with the Office of the Federal Register.